-You’ve found yourself at the helm of a testing and optimization program, but the journey ahead seems daunting.
+You’ve found yourself at the helm of an A/B testing and optimization program, but the journey ahead seems daunting.
 Where do you begin?
 How do clear the hurdles?
-There are five essential stages in a testing program, and five challenges that every team must face.
+There are five essential stages in an A/B testing program, and five challenges that every team must face.
 This guide can help you through it.

 1) You don’t have a clear picture of how customers currently interact with your site.